Flaky Pie Crust

 - Lift it up, and unroll it over your dish.
 Don’t worry about trimming the edges yet.

-- Place on a baking sheet and chill in the fridge while you prepare your lattice or top layer.
+Cover lightly with plastic wrap and chill in the fridge while you prepare your lattice or top layer.

 - Chill your lattice strips for 30 minutes in the fridge or 10 minutes in the freezer before arranging.